Guillex387/amvc/README.md

 This library was developed during the PAI (Programación de Aplicaciones Interactivas) course taught by [Professor Francisco de Sande](https://github.com/fsande) at the University of La Laguna.
 Its purpose is to facilitate faster and more flexible development in the laboratory practices of the course 2024-2025.

-> [!IMPORTANT] This library is written for learning purposes and is not intended for large-scale developments.
+> This library is written for learning purposes and is not intended for large-scale developments.
 However, it can be an interesting choice for small projects.

 ## Table of Contents